J.D. Fox Micro Resource Center

 If you are testing from a phone or tablet connected to a cellular carrier, you should use the Broadband Reports link, and select the appropriate option.

-If your network uses a proxy/caching server, these tests may show random results, usually showing download speeds that are way too high.
-For example, if you use Microsoft's ISA or Forefront TMG proxy servers, then (as you would expect) only the speed test hosted by Microsoft (below) works accurately.
+If your network uses a proxy/caching server, these tests may show random results, usually showing download speeds that are way too high, although they seem to have been improved recently to show accurate results.

 None of the below speed tests may work accurately if you use a dial-up modem for Internet access.